webbower/todo/README.md

 # Simple browser-based Todo app

 Download the files, drop the index.html onto your browser, create a todo list.
-At the moment, the list will only last until you refresh the page.
-There is no persistance built-in quite yet.
+Supports persistance through page refresh, but because it uses localStorage, I think that means you have to serve it up from the exact same location each time otherwise the stored tasks won't be properly associated.

 This will probably never evolve past a single list interface so please don't ask.
 The Roadmap below outlines my ultimate plans for this.
 It's just something stupid, simple, and allows me to play with new JS APIs.